varnish/Varnish-Book/varnish_book.rst

 - VCL programs can use ACLs to define and control the IP addresses that are allowed to *purge*, *ban*, or do any other regulated task.
 - Compare with ``client.ip`` or ``server.ip``

-.. training: be consistent with comments in VCL snippets
+..
+TOVERIFY: be consistent with comments in VCL snippets

 .. include:: vcl/acl.vcl
    :literal: